Pippa Saunders: Reception

 For her portrayal of Pippa, Chloe Marshall received a nomination for Best Young Actor at the 2008 Inside Soap Awards.
 James Joyce from the Newcastle Herald called Pippa a "medical miracle".
 A Daily Record reporter quipped "Pippa is one of Summer Bay's popular characters – although we hardly see her.
 Sally's daughter invariably pops up now and then to remind us the long-standing resident is actually a working mum and not just a dedicated headmistress."
 They added that "the poor lass" had been through a lot with Brad's departure and that it was only a matter of time before attention turned to her, following Sally's time in the spotlight.
+NowToLove.com placed Pippa's birth on their list of the "biggest, gut-wrenchingly memorable moments" in Home and Away.

 Commenting on the storyline in which Alf hits Pippa with his ute, another Daily Record reporter said "The tyke appears in the odd scene or two with her mum, who only seems to either put her to bed, make her some toast or pat her on the head.
 It's a shame then the poor lass has to be unconscious for her biggest storyline to date.
 She ends up critically injured after Alf backs over her, while Sally is beside herself with anguish."
 The episode which dealt with the aftermath of the accident and Pippa's subsequent hospitalisation earned Sam Meikle a nomination for an Australian Writers' Guild Award in 2008.